React-MBC/opencv-handRecoginition/README.md

-# Hand recognition using opencv
+# Hand Recognition using opencv

 This is a repo for hand recognition using openCV.